Step Up to the Plate: Format

 Three amateur cooks were pitched against two professional chefs, to cook a three course meal designed by the amateur cooks.
 Loyd Grosman stepped up to the plate to judge the courses.
 The amateur cooks stood to win a prize fund of at least £5000.
 Whenever the chefs won the fund would increase by £1000.

 Broadcast

 The programme was broadcast on BBC1 and BBC2 in two runs during 2008.
+The first episode was broadcast on 21 July 2008 and the last of the regular schedule (episode 39) was broadcast on 12 Dec 2008.
+For some unknown reason, the final episode wasn't broadcast for 9 months eventually being aired on 2 Aug 2009.